nitrite/nitrite-doc/java-sdk/collection/write.md

 ### Removing Using a Filter

-You can remove a document using a filter.
+You can remove multiple documents using a filter.
 It takes a `Filter` object as the input parameter.
 It returns a `WriteResult` object.

 If the filter result matches multiple documents, then all the documents will be removed.